In Nigeria, the government is cracking down on money spraying at festive events

 (SOUNDBITE OF MUSIC)

-BRIGHT: Back at the wedding, guests quietly drop bills into large bags on the dance floor - a walk-around to honor tradition without risking jail.
+BRIGHT: Back at the wedding, guests quietly drop bills into large bags on the dance floor - a workaround to honor tradition without risking jail.
 But that doesn't impress Adebayo.

-ADEBAYO: The excitement, the joy, you know, that come with that spraying - you can't compare it to just dropping a bill inside a bag.
+ADEBAYO: The excitement, the joy, you know, that comes with that spraying, you can't compare it to just dropping a bill inside the bag.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.